friedbrice/friedbrice.github.io/_posts/2022-10-26-looking-for-a-needle-that-might-not-be-in-an-infinite-haystack.md

 These cases exhaust all possibilities, thus the claim is verified.

 This is effectively the solution to the _Knight/Knave Riddle._
-Two guards stand in front of two doors; one door leads to certain death One guard, the knave, always lies, and the other, the knight, always tells the truth.
+Two guards stand in front of two doors; one door leads to certain death.
+One guard, the knave, always lies, and the other, the knight, always tells the truth.
 You have no way of telling which is which.
 You may ask a single question to one of the guards.